 As you arrive to the peak, at 10,834 ft, you will truthfully feel on top of the world.
 You will earn extensive bragging right as a summit conquer and you will also earn a serious appetite, so we advise to bring some sandwiches and drinks of your choice.
 Beef jerky, dry fruits, maybe some trader Joe’s sandwiches are my personal favorites.
 Also, you might want to bring some pain killers for the joints.

 Other things to do in Palm Springs

-If you came to check out the premier desert of SoCal with the family and enjoyed the aerial tram experience, head to the Living Desert in Palm Springs to see some purple tongue giraffes!
-Also you should swing back to the Cabazon and Desert Hills Premium outlets on the way back.
-Honestly the best shopping outlet in all of California not just SoCal.
+If you came to check out the premier desert of SoCal with the family and enjoyed the aerial tram experience, head to the The Living Desert Zoo in Palm desert to see some purple tongue giraffes!
+Indian Canyon hike in Palm Springs for some amazing waterfalls in the spring.
+Also you should swing back to the Cabazon and Desert Hills Premium outlets on the way back for some shopping and don’t forget to check out the world largest Cabazon Dinosaurs .